NiklasHallgrenCode/dota2-demo-replayer/README.md

 ### Minor

-- Hide cursor when in game
 - Fix way to install new version while dota is playing
 - Predict winner with channel points
 - Takes too long after ending a game before Dota quits
 - Show fight stats after a fight?
 - Improve logging
 - Dota 2 is blurry when starting using +playdemo
+- Load game during loading screen rather than after